jesseyuen/portfolio-2021/src/projects/hot-copper.md

 ---
 layout: layouts/project.njk
 title: Hot Copper
-blurb: A research, strategy and design project I worked on at Humaan.
-The multidisicplary project spanned months (and months), it was a proper big job.
+blurb: a research, strategy and design project I worked on at Humaan.
+The project spanned months (and months) and involved several members of our team (creative director, user researcher and myself in UX and design) over this period.
 permalink: /projects/hot-copper/index.html
 roles:
   - itemText: Experience design